linchpin/action-phpcs-code-review/README.md

-This action is a part of [GitHub Actions Library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).
+This action is fork of [PHPCS Code Review](https://github.com/rtCamp/action-phpcs-code-review/) created by [rtCamp](https://github.com/rtCamp/) and is basically a wrapper for [VIP-GO-CI](https://github.com/automattic/vip-go-ci#skipping-certain-folders) from Automattic.

 # PHPCS Code Review - GitHub Action

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 A [GitHub Action](https://github.com/features/actions) to perform automated [pull request review](https://help.github.com/en/articles/about-pull-request-reviews).
-It is based on https://github.com/Automattic/vip-go-ci/ but can be used for any WordPress or even PHP projects.
+It is based on https://github.com/Automattic/vip-go-ci/ and can be used for any WordPress.

 The code review is performed using [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer).

 Please note that, this action performs pull request review *only*.
-If you have an existing project, and you want entire project's code to be reviwed, you may need to do it manually.
+If you have an existing project, and you want entire project's code to be reviewed, you may need to do it manually.

 ## Usage